rahul-bharati/creavio-app/docs/architecture/ADR/ADR-001-language-and-framework-selection.md

 - **Frontend:** React is base for Next.js; Flutter requires learning a new ecosystem.

 ## Future Considerations
-Mobile tech (Flutter/React Native/Capacitor) will be decided after web MVP stabilizes.# ADR 001: Language and Framework Selection for Creavio
+Mobile tech (Flutter/React Native/Capacitor) will be decided after web MVP stabilizes.

 ## References
 - This ADR influences: ADR 002 (Application Architecture)